Epictetus/IProcess/README.md

 I wanted to be able to:

-* Spawn a subprocess, apply restrictions to that subprocess, then collect
-  and send Ruby objects back  to the parent process.
+* Share Ruby objects between a subprocess and its parent process.
-  (that was for a IRC bot evaluating Ruby code).

-* Spawn multiple parallel jobs, then collect and send back Ruby objects to the
-  parent process.
+* Share Ruby objects between multiple subprocesses running in parallel and their parent.

 __COST?__